Choosing a Retail Store Location

 Examine what kind of products you sell, as some goods will require certain types of locations.
 Would your store be considered a convenience store, a specialty shop or a shopping store?

-Specialty goods are more unique than most products and customers generally won't mind traveling out of the way to purchase this type of product.
-This type of store may also do well near other shopping stores.
+Specialty goods fulfill more unique needs than general purpose products.
+Customers generally won't mind traveling out of their way to purchase this type of product because they cannot procure them through convenience or general goods retailers.
+This type of store may perform well near other shopping locations because their offerings may complement each other.

-A shopping store usually sells items at a higher price which are bought infrequently by the customer.
-Furniture, cars and upscale clothing are examples of goods found at a shopping store.
-Because the prices of theses items are higher, this type of customer will want to compare prices before making a purchase.
-Therefore, retailers will do well to locate their store near like stores.
+A big-ticket shopping store usually sells items at a higher price that are bought infrequently by the customer.
+Furniture, cars, and upscale clothing are examples of goods found at a big-ticket shopping store.
+Because the prices of these items are higher, this type of customer will want to compare prices before making a purchase.
+Retailers in this segment will do well to locate their stores far away from their rivals.

 Population and Your Customer

-If you are choosing a city or state to locate your retail store, research the area thoroughly before making a final decision.
+When choosing a city or state to locate your retail store, research the area thoroughly before making a final decision.
 Read local papers and speak to other small businesses in the area.
 Obtain location demographics from the local library, chamber of commerce or the Census Bureau.
-Any of these sources should have information on the area's population, income, and age.
-You know who your customers are, so make sure you find a location where your customers live, work and shop.
+Specialty research firms that cater to retailers could also provide demographic information.
+Any of these sources should have information on the area's population, income brackets, and median age.
+You know who your customers are, so make sure you find a location near where your customers live, work and shop.

 Accessibility, Visibility, and Traffic

 Don't confuse a lot of traffic for a lot of customers.
-Retailers want to be located where there are many shoppers but only if that shopper meets the definition of their target market.
-Small retail stores may benefit from the traffic of nearby larger stores.
+Retailers want to be located where there are many shoppers but only if those shoppers meet the definition of their target market.
+Small retail stores may benefit from the traffic generated by nearby larger stores.
+There are several aspects retailers should consider along these lines.

-- Is the area served by public transportation?
+- How well is the area served by public transportation?

 - Can customers and delivery trucks easily get in and out of the parking lot?